 Growing grains and hay can be an interesting way to make a living or enhance your garden experience, but with great grains come great responsibilities.
-Ergot fungus is a serious pathogen that can infect your rye, wheat and other grasses and grains – learn how to identify this problem early in its lifecycle.
+Ergot fungus is a serious pathogen that can infect your rye, wheat, and other grasses or grains– learn how to identify this problem early in its lifecycle.

 What is Ergot Fungus?

 Ergot is a fungus that has lived side by side with mankind for hundreds of years.
 In fact, the first documented case of ergotism occurred in 857 A.D. in the Rhine Valley in Europe.
 Ergot fungus history is long and complicated.
 At one time, ergot fungus disease was a very serious problem among populations who lived off of grain products, especially rye.
 Today, we’ve tamed ergot commercially, but you may still encounter this fungal pathogen if you raise livestock or have decided to try your hand at a small stand of grain.

 Although commonly known as ergot grain fungus, the disease is actually caused by the fungus in the genus Claviceps.
 It’s a very common problem for livestock owners and farmers alike, especially when springs are cool and wet.
 Early ergot fungus symptoms in grains and grasses are very hard to detect, but if you look at their flowering heads closely, you may notice an unusual shimmering or sheen caused by a sticky substance coming from infected flowers.

 This honeydew contains a huge number of spores ready to spread.
 Often, insects inadvertently harvest and carry them from plant to plant as they travel through their day, but sometimes violent rain storms can splash the spores between closely spaced plants.
 Once the spores have taken hold, they replace viable grain kernels with elongated, purple to black sclerotia bodies that will protect new spores until the next season.